HydroMAG®-T Advanced Hybrid Electrolytic / Electrochemical Physical Water Conditioning

 Statutory and Performance Approvals

-As you would expect the HydroMAG®-T has full compliance with regulation 4 of The Water Supply (Water Fittings) Regulations 1999 for England and Wales, The Water Bylaws (2004) for Scotland and The Water Supply (Water Fittings Regulations 2009 for Northern Ireland and this is demonstrated by the achievement of WRAS approved product (approved fitting) status for all the units in the range.
+As you would expect the HydroMAG®-T has full compliance with regulation 4 of The Water Supply (Water Fittings) Regulations 1999 for England and Wales, The Water Bylaws (2004) for Scotland and The Water Supply (Water Fittings Regulations 2009 for Northern Ireland.

 The performance of the HydroMAG®-T system has not only been proven under laboratory conditions, but is also backed by extensive field trials, conducted under arduous conditions over an extended period, often amounting to several years, where previously the water heating equipment could only be operated for a matter of months before failure.